Meningococcal disease: Pathogenesis

 Meningococcal disease causes life-threatening meningitis and sepsis conditions.
 In the case of meningitis, bacteria attack the lining between the brain and skull called the meninges.
-Infected fluid from the meninges then passes into the spinal cord, causing symptoms including stiff neck, fever and rashes.
+Infected fluid from the meninges then passes into the spinal cord, causing symptoms including stiff neck, fever, and rashes.
 The meninges (and sometimes the brain itself) begin to swell, which affects the central nervous system.

 Even with antibiotics, approximately 1 in 10 people who suffer from meningococcal meningitis will die; however, a similar proportion of survivors are affected by limb loss, hearing impairment, or permanent brain damage.
 The sepsis type of infection is much more deadly, and results in a severe blood poisoning called meningococcal sepsis that affects the entire body.
 In this case, bacterial toxins rupture blood vessels and can rapidly shut down vital organs.
-Within hours, patient's health can change from seemingly good to mortally ill.
+Within hours, patients' health can change from seemingly good to mortally ill.

 The N. meningitidis bacterium is surrounded by a slimy outer coat that contains disease-causing endotoxin.
 While many bacteria produce endotoxin, the levels produced by meningococcal bacteria are 100 to 1,000 times greater (and accordingly more lethal) than normal.
 As the bacteria multiply and move through the bloodstream, it sheds concentrated amounts of toxin.
 The endotoxin directly affects the heart, reducing its ability to circulate blood, and also causes pressure on blood vessels throughout the body.
 As some blood vessels start to hemorrhage, major organs like the lungs and kidneys are damaged.

-Patients with meningococcal disease are treated with a large dose of antibiotic.
-The systemic antibiotic flowing through the bloodstream rapidly kills the bacteria but, as the bacteria are killed, even more toxin is released.
-It takes up to several days for the toxin to be neutralized from the body by using continuous liquid treatment and antibiotic therapy.
+Patients with meningococcal disease are treated with a large dose of antibiotic, like penicillin or cephalosporins.
+The systemic antibiotic in the bloodstream rapidly kills the bacteria, with some harmful bacterial mass and endotoxin being released in the process of lysis.
+There is a lack of evidence that this phenomenon is clinically significant, with studies pointing to an overall decrease in endotoxin release with antibiotic treatment in comparison to leaving it untreated.
+It may take several days for the toxin to be neutralized by the body through continuous liquid treatment and antibiotic therapy due to inflammatory responses and the initial amount of bacteria.

-Classification

-Meningococcemia

-Meningococcemia, also known as meningococcal septicemia, is an infection of the bloodstream.
-Meningococcemia makes up about approximately 20% of meningococcal disease cases.
-Symptoms of meningoccemia may include fever, low blood pressure as well as organ failure.
-Like many other gram-negative blood infections it can cause disseminated intravascular coagulation (DIC), which is the inappropriate clotting of blood within the vessels.
-DIC can cause ischemic tissue damage when upstream thrombi obstruct blood flow and hemorrhage because clotting factors are exhausted.
-Small bleeds into the skin cause the characteristic petechial rash, which appears with a star-like shape and mostly appears on the extremity of the body.
-This is due to the release of toxins into the blood that break down the walls of blood vessels.
-A rash can develop under the skin due to blood leakage that may leave red or brownish pinprick spots, which can develop into purple bruising.
-Meningococcal rash can usually be confirmed by a glass test in which the rash does not fade away under pressure.

-Meningoccemia can also lead to Waterhouse–Friderichsen syndrome, which is associated with disseminated intravascular coagulation or thrombosis of multiple organs and extremities and necrosis of adrenal glands.